 Terms of Service

-I completed an accredited Foundation Degree with Middlesex University.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their Ethical Framework.
+I completed a Foundation Degree with Middlesex University that was accredited by the British Association of Counselling and Psychotherapy.
+I am a registered member of the National Counselling and Psychotherapy Society (NCPS) and abide by their Code of Ethics.

 Sessions

-I recommend an initial minimum of 6 sessions to allow our work to evolve.
+I recommend an initial minimum of six sessions to allow our work to evolve.
 After that it is easier for you to make an informed decision about whether or not you wish to continue counselling.
-If you continue beyond the first six sessions the period over which we work becomes open-ended until we end by agreement.
+Beyond the initial six sessions, our work becomes open-ended.
+We will review periodically and end by mutual agreement when the time feels right.

 Cancellations and absence

-Cancellations must be made at least 24 hours in advance via text or email to avoid being charged the full session fee.
+Cancellations must be made at least 48 hours in writing (text or email) to avoid being charged a full session fee.
 Sessions start and end at the agreed time.
 If you arrive late, we’ll still finish at the scheduled time to avoid impacting other clients.

-If you’re more than 5 minutes late and I haven’t heard from you, I’ll send a quick text to check if you’re still planning to join.
+If you’re more than 5 minutes late and I haven’t heard from you, I'll send a text to check in.
 If there’s no response and you’re more than 15 minutes late, I’ll assume you’re not attending and will end the session.

-I get that sometimes life throws curveballs, so I offer one ‘freebie’ per calendar year for unavoidable last-minute (under 24 hours) cancellations.
-After that, the full session fee applies.
+I understand that life happens and emergencies are unavoidable, so I allow one late cancellation per calendar year at no charge.
+After that, the full fee applies.

 I require two weeks' notice of any holiday arrangements.
 I will also provide you with at least two weeks' notice of my holidays.